Answers to Your Questions About Legal Custody

 Many aspects of a divorce Settlement Agreement or Order are subject to post-judgment modification.
 For example, at the time of the divorce, the parenting plans are created with the belief that the needs of the family will be met by the schedule.
 Of course after the divorce, the needs of the children and the family may change.
 When this occurs, a change or modification to the parenting time schedule may be needed.

 In order for a modification to be considered, there must be a substantial change in circumstances.
-Ourlawyers have handled numerous modification disputes in Parsippany and Morris County and can assertively represent your interests in any motion to modify custody or the parenting time schedule.
+Our lawyers have handled numerous modification disputes in Morris County & throughout NJ, and can assertively represent your interests in any motion to modify custody or the parenting time schedule.
 Similar applications are often sought regarding support as well.

 Our attorneys are dedicated professionals who are prepared to protect the interests of your children in matters involving custody and parenting, child support and alimony.
 We regularly advocate to enforce support, including medical, camp and other contributions.
 We have defended our clients’ rights to make decisions concerning their children.
 We also regularly litigate issues surrounding alimony modification or termination, such as cohabitation and other changes in circumstances.